niftools/blender_niftools_addon/docs/user/features/armature/armature.rst

+.. _armature-armatures:

 Armature Bones
 ==============
-.. _armature-armatures:

 * The following section deals with Armatures

+.. _armature-boneflags:

 Bone Flags
 ----------
-.. _armature-boneflags:

 * These are set upon export if left at 0.
 * Only change the value in very specific cases: Oblivion Clothing uses 0x000F

+..
+Otherwise no idea what they do, more research needed.

+.. _armature-dismemberflags:

 Dismember Flags
 ---------------
-.. _armature-dismemberflags:

 * Currently does nothing - in testing.

+.. _armature-invmarker:

 Inventory Marker
 ----------------
-.. _armature-invmarker:

 * This is a special type of bone which is used to position object in the inventory display.
 * It may also be used for animation placement involving multiple NPCs